PHACDataHub/django-htmx-autocomplete/README.md

 ```

 This is a common enough use case that we've added a setting shortcut.
-Add `AUTOCOMPLETE_BLOCK_UNAUTHENTICATED=False` in your settings and all autocomplete views will require authentication by default.
+Add `AUTOCOMPLETE_BLOCK_UNAUTHENTICATED=True` in your settings to make the base autocomplete class block unauthenticated users.

 ## Non model approach